| Understanding the white powderVisiting a cocaine factory in the Sierra Nevada of Colombia

 basic "cocaine paste" which will then be refined further

+in bigger factories to make the final powder.
 During the second day of the trek to the ancient ruins,

 the hikers walk next to a series of little farms, with children